 Construction project example: Kane Constructions (Penguin Parade Visitor Centre)

+One example of this approach is our construction progress video produced for Kane Constructions, an Australian commercial builder delivering projects across Victoria.
 Dream Engine worked with Kane Constructions to document the development of the new Penguin Parade Visitor Centre on Phillip Island, Victoria.
 Filming took place across multiple stages of the build, capturing the project as it progressed from construction through to completion.
 This created a visual record that could be shared with stakeholders and used as proof of delivery.

 The video combines evolving site footage with interviews from the project team, allowing the story of the build to be told in their own words.
 Drone videography was used at key stages to show the scale of the development and how the finished facility sits within its environment.
 View the completed video below, or read the full case study.